- 1 tbsp olive oil or butter or ghee

 - 5 cardamons

-- 2 Thai or regular green chilies , chopped
+- 2 thai or regular green chillies chopped

 - Soak the rice in 6 cups water for minimum 30 minutes.
 I generally soak them for 1-2 hours.

-- Grind the ingredients mentioned under the spice paste with little water.
+- Using a mixer grinder, grind the ingredients mentioned under the spice paste with little water.
 Set aside.

 - Heat the oil/butter/ghee in a large dutch oven or pressure cooker.
 Throw in the cloves, cardamom, cinnamon, star anise and bay leaf.
 Sauté for 1-2 minutes.